awelsh615/kickstarter-analysis/README.md

 ## Results
 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+The most successful month to kickoff a Play crowdfunding campaign is May.
+September and November have the fewest failed campaigns, but overall Play projects are successful endeavors.
+There are very few canceled projects.

 - What can you conclude about the Outcomes based on Goals?
+The highest percentage of successful campaigns are those less than $5000.
+For projects between $5000 and $25000, only about half of campaigns are successful.
+While campagns between $35000 and $45000 were 67% successful, there is a relatively low number of projects total in those goal ranges, so that data may not be reliable.

 - What are some limitations of this dataset?
+The dataset we were given included only crowdfunding project information from one crowdfunding site - kickstarter.
+There are several other crowdfunding sites that are geared toward creative projects, and including that data as well would increase our dataset and reliability.
+In addition, this dataset only has projects dating up to 2017.
+Assuming this is a 'live' project, I imagine the data would tell quite a different story, especially for plays, since the beginning of 2020.

 - What are some other possible tables and/or graphs that we could create?
+In addition to analyzing data based on month of launch and total project goal, it would be interesting to analyze projects in the US versus other countries.
+It would also be interesting to see what role the length of the campaign played in the success of a campaign.
+Is there an optimal time between project launch and deadline for raising the most money?
+Or the highest chance of success?
+It would also be interesting to see if the 'spotlight' feature affected how successful a campaign is.
+If there is an additional cost to having your project 'spotlighted', it would be interesting to see if that is worth it.
+Does it increase the odds of a successful campaign?
+Does it increase the total funding percentage?